How much smoke is too much when it comes to smoking food?

 This type of smoke is also commonly known as ‘clean smoke’.
 This clean smoke indicates that there’s a proper balance of heat levels, amount of fuel, and flow of oxygen.

-The color of smoke is very important.
+The color of the smoke is very important.
 You don’t want dense smoke that’s white or black.

 Thick White Smoke or Dirty Smoke